acts-project/acts/docs/plugins/MLAlgorithms.md

 # Machine leaning algorithms

-Acts allows you to replace some of the components of the tracking chain by machine learning solutions.
+Acts allows you to replace some components of the tracking chain by machine learning solutions.
 For now a replacement to the ambiguity solver is available, but when others are implemented they will be explained here.

 ## Onnx plugin